-All new students are encouraged to complete HCC's new student orientation, which is available online and in-person.
+All new students are encouraged to complete HCC's new student orientation, which is available in-person and online.
 Orientation will give students a solid foundation for

 - Knowing where to go for classes, services and resources

 - College policies and procedures

 - Campus safety

-- · Classroom expectations
+- Classroom expectations

-Completion of an online or in person new student orientation is required to obtain a Student ID Card and parking permit.
+Completion of an in-person or online new student orientation is required to obtain a Student ID Card and parking permit.
+Whenever possible, students should attend orientation in person to be best prepared.